miekg/dnsfmt/README.md

 It also sorts the zone file on:

 * label count, and then
-* alphabetically within a set a of names with the same labelcount
+* and type, A, AAAA first, then the rest.

 Furhter more: